10201502604

 3) Wave season is a good time to find cruise deals.
 Every year, cruise lines celebrate their “wave season” from January through March by offering cruise deals and perks like extra onboard spending credits—to lure in customers.
 You’ll get the best deal by either booking really early or if you’re flexible, a last minute cruise.

 4) Most cruises are still booked through travel agents.
-Consulting a travel expert that specializes in cruises can be very helpful, especially if you’re booking your first cruise.
-In addition to booking, they can assist you with cruise-specific travel arrangements like pre- and post departure lodging.
+Consulting a travel expert who specializes in cruises can be very helpful, especially if you’re booking your first cruise.
+In addition to booking, they can assist you with cruise-specific travel arrangements like pre- and post-departure lodging.
 Note: Some travel agents only represent a few cruise lines, so you’ll still want to familiarize yourself with what’s out there.
-Online recommendations and passenger cruise reviews from websites like cruisecritic.com are widely popular.
+Online recommendations and passenger cruise reviews from websites like CruiseCritic.com are widely popular.

 Mainstream cruise lines aim for their ships to be just as much of a destination as the ports you’re sailing to; think of a floating resort and theme park—in one!